a-luna/aaronluna.dev/content/flask_api_tutorial/part-4/index.md

 ## `api.auth_user` Endpoint

-The purpose of this endpoint is to verify that the `access_token` held by the logged-in user is currently valid, and if so, to return a representation of the current user containing the `email`, `public_id`, `admin` and `registered_on` attributes from the `User` model class.
+The purpose of this endpoint is to verify that the `access_token` issued to the logged-in user is currently valid, and if so, to return a representation of the current user containing the `email`, `public_id`, `admin` and `registered_on` attributes from the `User` model class.

 The way we implement this endpoint will demonstrate a few new concepts: